fecrol/FrontendMentorChallenges/Single price grid component/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=1Rs2ND1ryYc&t=12783s) - This CSS course helped me to learn and understand the basics of Flexbox and revise other CSS concepts.
+- [CSS Tutorial - Zero to Hero (Complete Course)](https://www.youtube.com/watch?v=1Rs2ND1ryYc&t=12783s) - This CSS course helped me to learn and understand the basics of Flexbox and revise other CSS concepts.